hukevinxiaochen/dplyr/README.md

 - Listen on `<custom_port>`
 - Verify that requests are being sent from Github by using the `X-Hub-Signature` header.
 - Execute arbitrary shell commands for verified webhook requests.
-- Logs out shell command error and success messages.
+- Logs out to console shell command error and success messages.
+- Logs out to a file `./log.txt` errors and success messages.

 ## Configuring the Server